owntracks/ocli/README.md

 ```console
 $ gpsd -n -D 2 -N /dev/tty.usbmodem1A121201
 ```
-### ocli
+### owntracks-cli-publisher

-_ocli_ operates with a number of defaults which you can override using environment variables.
+_owntracks-cli-publisher_ operates with a number of defaults which you can override using environment variables.

 The following defaults are used: